python-docs-translations/transifex-automations/docs/commands.rst

 ----------------------------------------

 This is useful when you want to replicate a translation from the CPython branch currently being translated to another older branch.
-E.g. 3.13 is currently being translated, but 3.12 has that same string and could make use of the contributed translations.
+E.g. |py_new| is currently being translated, but |py_last| has that same string and could make use of the contributed translations.

 .. code-block:: shell

-   CURRENT_BRANCH=$(git rev-parse --abbrev-ref HEAD) TARGET_BRANCH=3.12
+   CURRENT_BRANCH=$(git rev-parse --abbrev-ref HEAD) TARGET_BRANCH=|py_last|
    pomerge --from-files *.po **/*.po git checkout ${TARGET_BRANCH}
    pomerge --to-files *.po **/*.po

-After the above command, the translation from the current branch were applied to the previous branch "3.12".
+After the above command, the translation from the current branch were applied to the previous branch |py_last|.
 Now, one can verify lines are wrapped:

 .. code-block:: shell